panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 `CreatePet.prototype = pet` assignment is necessary to make `cat instanceof CreatePet` evaluate to `true`.

-Being based on prototypes, still, when working with `class`-es you can completely forget about prototypes.
+When working with `class`-es you can completely forget about prototypes.

 ## 6. Summary

 In JavaScript, objects inherit properties from other objects &mdash; the prototypes.
 That's the idea of prototypal inheritance.

-JavaScript looks for inherited properties not only in the direct prototype of the object, but also in the prototype of the prototype, and so on in the chain of prototypes.
+JavaScript looks for inherited properties in the prototype of the object, but also in the prototype of the prototype, and so on in the chain of prototypes.

 While prototypal inheritance seems clumsy at first, when understanding it you could enjoy its simplicity and possibilities. *Objects inherit properties from objects* &mdash; what could be simpler?